KevinFocke/noisy_stocks_data_orchestrator/README.md

 # Reflection

-* Towards the deadline the code took a steep drop in quality.
-The tech debt needs to be cleaned up.
+* In general I am satisfied with the program.
+It runs fast and the code is reasonably elegant.
+However, it is made for a very specific purpose & expanding it beyond this original purpose could be difficult.
+At the start I tried to maximize flexibility & reliability, but as the deadline approached the code took a drop in quality.
+The later portions are less tested and more tightly coupled. eg:
+	* The TimeSeries class method pivot_to_table changes the representation of TimeSeries which will break other methods.
+Furthermore, throughout the program, attributes are often accessed directly instead of abstracted behind a more error-proof interface.
+In my opinion, too tight coupling is the biggest flaw of the program.
 * Prefect Orion is useful for observability into programs & running them on a schedule.
 However, it is still clearly in beta.
 During development I had disk storage issues, timeouts, pickling issues & cryptic errors.
 The Prefect team is aware of these issues and questions asked on the Slack are promptly answered.
 When it's out of beta, it could be a great data orchestration platform.
 * It is challenging to decide on the _right_ size of a microservice.
 * Intentions to run code in the cloud don't always turn into a reality.
 It's important to consider the benefits from running in the cloud.
-In this particular case; running in the cloud doesn't improve the rainfall calculations.
-Ha!
-A joke.
-But seriously, there's an elegance to eliminating unneeded complexity.

 # Troubleshoot